Best Running Gloves of 2025

 Best Running Gloves

-Best Everyday Running Gloves: The North Face Etip Recycled Gloves and The North Face Women’s Etip Recycled Gloves ($45)
+Best Overall Running Gloves: The North Face Etip Recycled Gloves and The North Face Women’s Etip Recycled Gloves ($45)

 Cons:

-These gloves have the look and feel of your standard lightweight fleece gloves.
+At their core, these gloves are standard lightweight fleece gloves that breathe well and block wind reasonably effectively.
+They’re ideal for chilly morning runs when there’s a good chance you’ll end up stashing your gloves away as the temperature warms.
 We appreciate the soft feel of the recycled polyester.
 The silicone gripper dots on the thumbs, first two fingers, and part of the palm allow us to easily hold dog leashes and water bottles without slippage.
 The glove-keeper clip for storing the gloves clipped together is a nice final touch.

 Material: Most of the glove is 93% recycled polyester and 7% elastane lightweight fleece